-The previous methods mentioned above involve individual-based or population-based self-play, which may swap the roles of agent and partner, and is not conducive to the coordination under heterogeneity.
+The previous methods mentioned above involve individual-based or population-based self-play, where a policy may take on different roles, which is, however, not helpful to the coordination under heterogeneity.
 Note that the heterogeneity between AI and humans is natural and fixed in many real-world scenarios.
 To the best of our knowledge, there is no existing work that trains ZSC agents while considering heterogeneity, i.e., different advantages or skills between AI agent and human partner.
 In this paper, our proposed MAZE method explicitly maintains two populations of agents and partners, and coevolves them by pairing agents and partners.
 That is, the agent and partner are fixed to be two specific players, respectively, and will not be changed throughout the training and testing process.
 Thus, MAZE can be more suitable for heterogeneous ZSC.
 Furthermore, as a general framework, MAZE is compatible with these methods, and their techniques can be leveraged by MAZE to further enhance the coordination capabilities in heterogeneous settings.
 Our work represents an initial step, introducing a relatively simple yet fundamental framework for heterogeneous ZSC.